 Fifeshire, N.B. - N. B. stands for North Britain - that is, Scotland.
-Rich persons might own a house in Scotland so that they could pursue the country sports of hunting, fishing, and shooting.
+Rich persons might own a house in Scotland so that they could pursue the country sports of hunting, fishing, and the Funds - stocks issued by the Government, considered a very safe investment.